 To be considered for need-based financial assistance, students must submit a Free Application for Federal Student Aid (FAFSA).
-Financial aid is awarded annually; December 1 is the preferred date for receiving the FAFSA.
+Financial aid is awarded annually; Dec.
+1 is the preferred date for receiving the FAFSA.
 Aid requests are considered after March 1 and throughout the school year from the available funds remaining after the preference date.

-Occasionally, students may find it necessary to vary their enrollment status (i.e., changing from full-time student to part-time).
+Occasionally, students may find it necessary to vary their enrollment status (i.e., changing from full time student to part time).
 Because eligibility to the financial aid programs is related directly to enrollment status, students should consult with the Office of Student Financial Services to learn what effect, if any, their contemplated change of enrollment will have on their financial aid.

-Additional policies and procedures are published annually in the Financial Aid Handbook, available from the Office of Student Financial Services or on the web at anderson.edu/finaid.
+Additional policies and procedures are available from the Office of Student Financial Services or online at anderson.edu/financial-aid.